Ångermanland: History

 Ångermanland is mentioned the first time in Historia Norwegie as "Angariuam", in 1170.
-It is thought to have been christened in the 12th century, as several runestones were erected in the 11th century.
-The Vitalie pirate brothers sieged the Styresholm fortress in 1398, holding the whole coast of Norrland.
-The Styresholm fort was however demolished in 1434 by the locals during the Engelbrekt Uprising.
+It is thought to have been Christianised in the 12th century, as several runestones were erected in the 11th century.
+The pirates known as Victual Brothers besieged the Styresholm Fortress in 1398, holding the whole coast of Norrland.
+The Styresholm Fortress was however demolished in 1434 by the locals during the Engelbrekt Uprising.
 In 1490, districts Ångermanland, Alir, Sunded, Nordanstig and Medelpad constituted Storhälsingland.
 Härnösand receives city status in 1585.
 In 1721 Härnösand was burned to the ground by the Imperial Russian Navy.

 In 1931 four demonstrators and one bypassing were shot to death in the Ådalen shootings.
 It resulted in the forming of the state police, stripping the military of policiary work.
 Lower Norrland received its first university in 2005 when the Mitthögskolan transformed into the Mid Sweden University (Mittuniversitetet).
 The university has its courses spread over four cities; Härnösand, Sundsvall, Örnsköldsvik and Östersund.